-AEO vs. agentic SEO is one of the most important distinctions in AI search right now, and most businesses have not figured out the difference yet.
-AEO optimizes your content so AI engines cite your brand when answering user questions.
-Agentic SEO optimizes your business data so AI agents select your business and take action on a user’s behalf, without the user clicking anything.
+AEO vs. agentic SEO is the most important distinction in AI search right now, and most businesses are optimizing for the wrong one.
+Answer Engine Optimization (AEO) gets your content cited when AI engines answer user questions.
+Agentic SEO gets your business selected, evaluated, and transacted with by AI agents completing tasks autonomously on a user’s behalf, without the user clicking anything.
+AEO earns you a mention.
+Agentic SEO earns you the sale.

 | Answer Engine Optimization (AEO) | Agentic SEO |